ScopeM/biscuit/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions! .
-For instructions on how to integrate additional segmentation models(e.g. BioImage Model Zoo models), see the Wiki page **“Extending BISCUIT with new models”**.
+For instructions on how to integrate additional segmentation models (e.g. BioImage Model Zoo models), see the Wiki page **“Extending BISCUIT with new models”**.

 ## 📄 License